sierracs/theia-sierra/theia-cs46/WELCOME.md

 - `valgrind`

 Create a new file by going to File > New File, or press F1 and type "New File".
-Open a terminal by going to Terminal > New Terminal, or pressing the button in the bottom right.
+Open a terminal by going to Terminal > New Terminal, or press F1 and type "New Terminal".
 Compile and run code using the terminal.